Getting to know Sister Jean

-She might be best known as a fixture on the sidelines, but on and off campus, Sister Jean is much more
+She might be best known as a fixture on the sidelines, but on and off campus, there's much more to celebrate about Sister Jean

 As she makes her way through the halls of the Damen Student Center, Sister Jean Dolores Schmidt, BVM, makes a point to say “good morning” to every person she encounters.
 Some students are busily typing out a text or paying attention to the music playing in their earbuds, so sometimes Sister Jean has to startle them out of their routine to get their attention.
 But when they see her unmistakable smile, they all stop and share a greeting in return.
 For Sister Jean, it is a perfect way to start the day: by spreading the joy she feels when she wakes up each morning.